Local SEO in 2024: 6 simple ways to dominate local search

 Creating service pages allows you to optimize for the location you’re targeting and for keywords associated with the specific service you offer in a much more targeted way.

-Instead of a line list or only having a short paragraph on a “Services” page, you have an entire page to talk about each service that you offer which means you have more content and ways to optimize the text to serve better your readers and Google (for SEO purposes).
+Instead of a line list or only having a short paragraph on a “Services” page, you have an entire page to talk about each service that you offer, which means you have much more room for content and ways to optimize the text to serve your readers and Google (for SEO purposes).

 5. Online directories and citations

-It’s important that you get your business listed correctly and consistently on top online business directories (a.k.a.; citations), like Yelp, Facebook, Merchant Circle, Citysearch and others.
+You must get your business listed correctly and consistently on top online business directories (a.k.a. citations) like Yelp, Facebook, Merchant Circle, Citysearch, etc.

 Why?
-Because online directories often show up high in organic search results.
+Because online directories often show high organic search results.

-If your business isn’t listed on these directories, when a potential customer clicks on those links in search results, they won’t find your business’ information.
+If your business isn’t listed on these directories, when a potential customer clicks on those links in search results, they won’t find your company’s information.

 You will also want to try and find high-quality local directories to get your business listed.